nww/nightnight/README.md

-# Updated By Maksim to improve save a cookie when the user need to view the website.
-It will not show up after reload.
+# Updated to save a cookie when the user need to view the website.
+This will prevent the nightnight showing up after every reload and not annoy the customer.

 <img src="https://neeleyworldwide.com/static/img/night_night_logo.png" width="400">